Chunsa Film Art Awards 2021

 The Chunsa Film Art Awards (also known as The 26th Chunsa International Film Festival) have been hosted by the Korean Film Directors Association, since the 1990s to commemorate the Korean film pioneer Chunsa Na Woon-gyu.
-Previously known as Chunsa Film Festival, it was announced that it will become an international film festival this year.

 Themed as 'A New Birth of Cinema', The 26th Chunsa International Film Festival was to be held on August 27, but due to surge in COVID-19 pandemic, it was postponed for November 19, 2021.
 In this edition, 23 films were nominated for the main awards in 10 categories.
 Over-the-top (OTT) original films were also included in the nominations, such as the Netflix films Space Sweepers, The Call and Night in Paradise.

 The awards ceremony on 19 November was hosted by pop columnist Kim Tae-hoon.
 The Grand Prix best director award was won by Jo Sung-hee for Space Sweepers.
 The film also won the best actor award for Song Joong-ki.